id-studiolab/Digital-Interfaces/assignments/03-game-controller/index.md

 ---

 ## Code examples
 You will see that different games need different inputs.
 Either they expect a single keycode or mouse press, or a continous stream of keycodes to play the game.
+If you want to press a different button (like arrow keys) you can find the corresponding keycode in the [list of keycodes](https://docs.circuitpython.org/projects/hid/en/latest/api.html#adafruit_hid.keycode.Keycode).
 ---

 ### Send a single `SPACE` key